As long as:

 (ii) an offer where the total consideration for the securities offered in the EU (considering together all the Member States where it is made) is less than EUR8 million (calculated over a period of 12 months), except for the credit institutions sector, for which the threshold is set at EUR5 million.

 The EU Prospectus Regulation has been implemented into Swedish law.
 As a general rule, non-transferable options are not considered securities subject to the Prospectus Regulation.
-Even if options are considered securities that require a prospectus, they may nonetheless be exempt from the prospectus requirements (eg, the 150-person exemption).
+Even if options are considered securities that require a prospectus, they may nonetheless be exempt from the prospectus requirements (eg, the 150-person exemption or the employee exemption).

 There are generally no specific securities requirements, so long as options are awarded only to employees and the shares issued are not listed on a Swiss exchange or issued by a Swiss company.